Skip to content

 Self registration

 When the 'Self registration' setting is activated, users gain the ability to independently register their accounts using a link incorporated into the login form.
-Conversely, if this setting is disabled, only administrators have the privilege of creating new user accounts.
+If this setting is disabled, only administrators have the privilege of creating new user accounts.

-Within the realm of self-registrations, there is an additional configuration option regarding the verification of the new user's email.
-Enabling this option ensures that the account becomes active only after the user clicks a link sent via email.
-To use this feature, it is imperative to configure your SMTP settings.
+For self-registrations, there's an option to require email verification for new users.
+Enabling this ensures that an account only becomes active after the user clicks a verification link sent to their email.
+To use this feature, be sure to configure your SMTP settings.

 Endpoints